THE RETURN OF THE TEXAS CHAINSAW MASSACRE

 Towards the end of the film, Kim Henkel lets his plot get out of control with an inordinate number of loose ends a man in a business suit shows up, opening his shirt to reveal a chest covered with strange ritual markings that are pierced by rings, and then telling the family that he wants them to create terror as part of his plan.
 He then equally enigmatically turns up to save Renee Zellweger in his limo at the end all without any clear explanation of who he is.
 The climax is also dependant on a number of vehicles just happening by all at once to save Renee Zellweger from pursuit a couple in an RV who give her a ride, a light plane that appears out of nowhere and runs Matthew McConaughey down and then the businessman finally offering her a lift to freedom.

 The Return of the Texas Chainsaw Massacre was the only film that Kim Henkel ever directed.
-Outside of co-writing the original and being listed as a producer on the various modern incarnations, he has only ever co-written Tobe Hoopers Eaten Alive/Death Trap (1977), created the story for the horror film The Unseen (1981), written/produced the non-genre Last Night at the Alamo (1993), co-produced the horror film The Wild Man of the Navidad (2008) and written/produced the horror film Butcher Boys (2012).
+Outside of co-writing the original and being listed as a producer on the various modern incarnations, he has only ever co-written Tobe Hoopers Eaten Alive/Death Trap (1977), created the story for the horror film The Unseen (1981), written/produced the non-genre Last Night at the Alamo (1993), co-produced the horror film The Wild Man of the Navidad (2008), written/produced the horror film Butcher Boys (2012) and produced Found Footage 3D (2016).
 Henkel is currently a film studies professor in Texas.